 - Let us cover each configuration steps in detail

 Verify unique CMG DNS

-In this step, we need to identify unique CMG service name that we are going to use later in SCCM.
-SCCM configure the CMG cloud service in *.cloudapp.net domain.
+In this step, we need to identify the unique CMG service name that we are going to use later in SCCM.
+SCCM configures the CMG cloud service in *.cloudapp.net domain.
 Hence, the CMG service in azure must be unique and not used by anyone.